Kinvey/dotnet-sdk/README.md

 The Kinvey .NET SDK repository represents the package that can be used to develop .NET and Xamarin applications on the Kinvey platform.
 The Kinvey SDK is developed as a .NET Standard library for various supported .NET runtimes, including Xamarin, with platform-specific features for iOS and Android.

+### Version Management
+Versioning of the Kinvey SDK follows the guidelines stated in [Semantic Version 2.0.0](http://semver.org/).

+* Major (x.0.0): when making an incompatible API changes.
+* Minor (3.x.0): when adding functionality in a backwards-compatible manner.
+* Patch (3.0.x): when making backwards-compatible bug fixes or enhancements.

 # Contents

 The following is a high-level overview of the most important projects in the solution: